playbyan1453/ubuntu-termux/README.md

 ```

 # Desktop environment
-To install desktop environment there is a lot of variety, for starter xfce is easy to navigate and lightweight.
+To install desktop environment you need to run this inside proot, for starter xfce is easy to navigate and lightweight.

 `Xfce Desktop Environment`
 ```